 Research suggests that getting access to non-oral therapies earlier could improve quality of life for some people with Parkinson’s disease – but that most don’t have access to enough information about them.
 A new survey aims to help tackle the problem

 How much do you know about the treatments available for people with later-stage Parkinson’s disease?
-A new survey from the European Parkinson’s Disease Association (EPDA) and UK-based company Britannia Pharmaceuticals is investigating what information people with the condition receive about therapies for so-called ‘advanced’ Parkinson’s, and about non-oral therapies.
+A new survey from the Parkinson’s Europe and UK-based company Britannia Pharmaceuticals is investigating what information people with the condition receive about therapies for so-called ‘advanced’ Parkinson’s, and about non-oral therapies.

-“‘Advanced’ therapies, as they are often referred to, are a fundamental topic for people with Parkinson’s, their families and carers as the different therapies on offer can often lead to highly effective results,” says Russell Patten, director general of the EPDA.
+“‘Advanced’ therapies, as they are often referred to, are a fundamental topic for people with Parkinson’s, their families and carers as the different therapies on offer can often lead to highly effective results,” says Russell Patten, director general of Parkinson’s Europe.

 Take part in the survey